zmijani1/zmijanvelija/README.md

 Web developer
 -------------

 I've been learning to code for 5 years, after switching careers.
 I started with HTML, but have really found a passion for backend development.
+Like a back-end developer I create, code, and improve the server, server-side applications, and databases that, when combined with front-end codes, help create a functional, seamless experience for the end-user.
+I study industry trends, to create or improve back-end processes and codes, and work with others to design a better program.
+My hobies that help me work more productively and have a happier life are Reading books, Learning new skills, engaging in sports like Cycling, Swimming, Gym
+Music and watching films.

 * 🌍  I'm based in Tirana, Albania
 * 🖥️  See my portfolio at [My portfolio](http://my.sparrow.al)